zq99/export_custom_arraylist_to_csv/README.md

 # Export Custom Java List to CSV

-A utility class that exports the data in any java list with custom objects to a csv file.
+A utility class to export the data from a java list containing custom objects to a csv file.

 ## Example

+        // create an arraylist with custom objects

         ArrayList<Person> people = Person.getPeople();
+        ArrayList<House> houses = House.getHouses();

+        //export the data from each list to a csv file

         ListExporter.export(people,"people.csv");
+        ListExporter.export(houses,"house.csv");

 ## Things to complete